What happens to Trump’s criminal and civil cases now that he’s been reelected

 One early hurdle is whether the Justice Department’s Office of Legal Counsel considers a president-elect to be covered by the same legal protection against prosecution as a sitting president.
 That guidance would determine the next course of action, people briefed on the matter told CNN.

-More than a half dozen people who are close to the special counsel’s office or other top Justice Department officials told CNN that they believe Smith doesn’t want to close shop before being ordered to do so or being pushed out by Trump.
+More than half a dozen people who are close to the special counsel’s office or other top Justice Department officials told CNN they believe Smith doesn’t want to close shop before being ordered to do so or being pushed out by Trump.

 Under federal law, Smith must provide a confidential report on his office’s work to the attorney general before he leaves the post.